ngs-docs/2022-GGG201b-lab/lab-2.md

 A few quick notes:
 * input and output (and other things) can be in any order, as long as they are before shell.
 * you can either put things all on one line, or form a block by indenting.
+* you can make lists for multiple input or output files by separating filenames with a comma
 * rule names can be any valid variable, which basically means letters and underscores; you can use numbers after a first character.
-* you can make lists for multiple input or output files by separating filenames with a comma

 ### Rewriting the rules to have less duplication by using `{input}` and `{output}`

 If you look at the rules, you'll see that input and output filenames are specified multiple times.
 That's rude!
-(And potentially confusing, if you change the `input:` block and forget to change the `shell:` block, or something.)
+(And potentially confusing, if you change the `input:` block and forget to change the `shell:` block, or something.
+Not that I've ever done that.)

 Luckily, snakemake lets you use *template variables* in the `shell:` block so that you can just say `{output}` and it will figure out what to put there.